open-telemetry/community/tech-committee-charter.md

 ### No Over-Representation

-No more than one-fourth (25%) of the TC members may be affiliated with the same employer (in the event of confusion or concern, the OpenTelemetry TC will defer to the CNCF definition of “same employer”).
+No more than one-fourth (25%) of the TC members may be affiliated with the same employer (in the event of confusion or concern, the OpenTelemetry TC will defer to the CNCF definition of "same employer").
 If removal or resignation of a TC member, or a change of employment by a TC member, creates a situation where more than one-fourth of the TC membership shares an employer, then the situation must be immediately remedied by the resignation or removal of one or more TC members affiliated with the over-represented employer(s).

 ### Participation